christopherwaltham/UBC_PHYS_Python-crash-course/3. Ultrasonic Range Sensing/README.md

 Hint: how different is the constant of proportionality you get from [this](https://www.google.com/search?client=safari&rls=en&q=the+speed+of+sound+in+air&ie=UTF-8&oe=UTF-8)?

 ### Writing to file
 You can use the `csv` library to write data to a file.
-This can be very useful for data analysis later.
+This can be very useful for data analysis and will be used in the next module where you use the ultrasonic range finder for conducting an experiment.

 ```python
 from Arduino import Arduino